quantnmr/masterHI/README.md

 Where xx.xx are the correct phases.
 Keep in mind, you can drop the `--phase1` or even the `--phase0` if either one is actually zero.

 And that is it. the '--recon' and '--ft' flags will automatically take care of the rest - but it may not do everything you want.
+Check results, especially the 2D projection planes and see if additional variables may need to be set.

 ### Step by Step Processing

+Below we outline a straightforward reconstruction, broken down into each of the four steps with additional explanations of certain variables.

 #### Step 1: Conversion